nltp-ashes/Nanosuit/README.md

 The following issues will be fixed in the near future :
 - Cloak mode does not work if the NPC sees the actor before the cloak is applied, right now you need to break vision for it to work
 - Cloak mode does not work on mutants
-- The key-bind to open the suit menu is not configurable.
-It should be configurable
 - When wearing the suit, the player footsteps do not change.
 They should use custom sounds
 - The game crashes if actor interacts with an NPC while they're getting vaporized
 - The game crashes if player reloads a save while cloak mode is enabled